Italy earthquake: Rescuer describes joy of pulling girl from rubble

 Destruction of cultural heritage

-Central Italy is home to many historical buildings, which are the backbone of the region's tourism industry.
+Central Italy is home to many historic buildings, which are the backbone of the region's tourism industry.

 Earthquakes here not only bring a tragic loss of life but also leave cultural structures damaged or completely destroyed.

-RAI, the CNN affiliate, reported damage to 293 pieces of cultural heritage, including 50 that were destroyed.
+CNN affiliate RAI reported damage to 293 pieces of cultural heritage, including 50 that were destroyed.

-The Roman Catholic Urbino Cathedral in the affected city of Urbino has sustained small cracks in its internal structure.
+A Roman Catholic cathedral in Urbino sustained small cracks in its internal structure.

 The Monastery of St. Chiara in Camerino, the Basilica of St. Francesco and the church of Sant'Agostino in Amatrice have partially collapsed.